Does a Speed Camera Ticket Affect Insurance

 After you receive a speed ticket, there are three main options you can select from to carry out within 15 days of receiving the ticket.
 These options are:

-After this has been done, it will be left to you to practice how to drive safely, prevent other tickets, and keep everyone, including yourself, safe.
+After this has been done, it would be left to you to practice how to drive safely and prevent other tickets as well as keep everyone, including yourself, safe.

 Do Speed Camera Tickets go on your Driving Record?